-It' very difficult, as already noted, to fix a continuity between the art of building and strengthening systems of fabrics.
+It was very difficult, as already noted, to fix continuity between the art of building and strengthening systems of fabrics.
 The technical and material continuity that has marked the history of the Abruzzo region avoids any temporal sequence.
-However, the power and value of tradition had to surrender to a forced renewal in the last decades, perpetrated, as we know, with the use of abuse of the assets as the only alternative to disuse and abandonment Except in cases, lucky for our study, of non-renewal of the fabrics, predominantly because of abandonment, the same examples that we have in this note are often the residue of the existing processing operations implemented with the latest requirements.
-These examples, however, in their relationship to a new misunderstanding, make the difference and they indicate a new road to recovery, emancipated from a modernity at all costs, and finally more attentive to the fate of the property than to the verification of the means for its preservation.
+However, the power and value of tradition had to surrender to a forced renewal in the last decades, perpetrated, as we know, with the use of abuse of the assets as the only alternative to disuse and abandonment.
+Except in some cases, luckily for our study, of non-renewal of the fabrics, predominantly because of abandonment, the same examples that we have in this note are often the residue of the existing processing operations implemented with the latest requirements.
+These examples, however, in their relationship to a new misunderstanding, have made the difference and they have indicated a new road to recovery, emancipated from a modernity at all costs, and finally more attentive to the fate of the property than to the verification of the means for its preservation.